SimiaCryptus/MindsEye/README.md

 ##### L1 and L2 normalization

 Normalization factors could be implemented as part of the network itself, summing its own weights into the output.
 However, we can also encapsulate the trainable object to modify the optimized function.
-We have two such components, [one](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/trainable/ConstL12Normalizer.java) uses constant factors and [the other ](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/eval/L12Normalizer.java)allows you to specify constants for each layer.
+We have two such components, [one](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/trainable/ConstL12Normalizer.java) uses constant factors and [the other ](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/eval/L12Normalizer.java)allows you to specify constants for each layerType.

 ##### Momentum